-Oats are known as naturally anti-inflammatory and extremely beneficial for soothing irritated skin.
-The key benefit of oats is that they produce an almost mucus like gel when combined with moisture.
-This really brings out their softening and soothing qualities, whilst still being easy to use.
+Oats are known as an anti-inflammatory by nature and are extremely beneficial for soothing irritated skin.
+The key benefit of oats is that they produce an almost mucus-like gel when combined with moisture.
+This brings out their softening and soothing qualities, whilst still being easy to use.

 Chickpea (Besan) Flour

-Chickpea (a.k.a Besan, Channa or Gram) Flour is basically the wonder ingredient for Ayurveda skincare.
-It is widely used across India in order to get skin that is smooth and blemish free, with an even glowing radiance.
+Chickpea (a.k.a Besan, Channa, or Gram) Flour is known as the wonder ingredient for Ayurveda skincare.
+It is widely used across India to get smooth skin and blemish-free, with an even glowing radiance.

-Besan has exfoliating properties and is a fantastic deep cleanser which absorbs excess oil when required.
+Besan has exfoliating properties and is a fantastic deep cleanser that absorbs excess oil when required.

 One of the more uncommon ingredients that you may or may not find in your kitchen is Kelp.

 Kelp is an absolute powerhouse of nutrition for your skin and body by providing:

 vitamins A, B-12, B-6, and C

 Not only does Kelp provide maximum nutrition for your skin and body, but it is high in antioxidants as well.
 Over 80% of premature aging is caused by external factors, such as UVA rays, harmful pollutants, and other external aggressors.
 Kelp's antioxidant-rich composition helps to protect your skin from these forces whilst working as a potent anti-aging formula to ensure that your skin is at its best for longer.